telerik/blazor-docs/components/form/validation.md

 * [Validate a Complex Model](#validate-a-complex-model)
 * [Fluent Validation](#fluent-validation)

+It is also possible to [trigger Form validation programmatically]({%slug form-overview%}#form-reference-and-methods).

 ### Validate a Model

 You can use the built-in `DataAnnotationsValidator` that comes with the Blazor framework.